strawberry-py/strawberry-docs/user/base/admin/management.rst

 Command overview
 ----------------

-.. command:: strawberry ...
+.. admonition:: strawberry ...

     Enable to manage bot instance from Discord client.

-.. command:: strawberry restart
+.. admonition:: strawberry restart

     This command restart the bot instance.
 Useful when loading new module which using database.

-.. command:: strawberry shutdown
+.. admonition:: strawberry shutdown

     **Be aware when using this command.** This command **shutdown bot**.
 After the execution of this command you need start bot manually from machine, where the bot is located.

-.. command:: strawberry sync
+.. admonition:: strawberry sync

     This command synchronize slash commands to current guild.